mew-cx/osgtoy/3rdParty/branches/3rdParty_win32binaries_vs80sp1/README_3rdParty.txt

 use of the "multi-threaded DLL" (ie /MD and /MDd) versions of the VisualStudio C++ runtime libraries.

-A list of the exact upstream source archives can be found in the src\GET_SOURCES.bat script.
+The list of exact upstream source packages can be found in the src\PACKAGE_VERSIONS.bat script.